sundeep-dayalan/dummy/README.md

 ## 🚀 One-Click Deployment to Azure

-Deploy the complete MONET Financial Management App infrastructure to Azure with a single click!
+Deploy the complete dummy Financial Management App infrastructure to Azure with a single click!
 This deployment automatically provisions all necessary Azure resources and prepares your application for immediate use.

 ### 🏗️ What gets deployed: